The Stacks project

 Part (1) follows from Lemma 7.29.4.

 Proof of (2) and (3) of the lemma.
 The functor $u$ commutes with fibre products as both $V \mapsto h_ V^\# $ and $f^{-1}$ do.
 Moreover, since $f^{-1}$ is exact and commutes with arbitrary colimits we see that it transforms a covering into a surjective family of morphisms of sheaves.
 Hence $u$ is continuous.
 To see that it defines a morphism of sites we still have to see that $u_ s$ is exact.
 In order to do this we will show that $g^{-1} \circ u_ s = f^{-1}$.
 Namely, then since $g^{-1}$ is an equivalence and $f^{-1}$ is exact we will conclude.
 Because $g^{-1}$ is adjoint to $g_*$, and $u_ s$ is adjoint to $u^ s$, and $f^{-1}$ is adjoint to $f_*$ it also suffices to prove that $u^ s \circ g_* = f_*$.
-Let $U$ be an object of $\mathcal{C}$ and let $V$ be an object of $\mathcal{D}$.
+Let $\mathcal{F}$ be a sheaf on $\mathcal{C}$ and let $V$ be an object of $\mathcal{D}$.
 Then

 Comments (2)